Infinitode/Infinitode/README.md

 > Upcoming changes are changes that are planned.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes
+- Updated `KeySynth Studio` to `v1.1`!
+This includes more performance improvements and even more customizability!
+Learn more: https://infinitode.itch.io/keysynth-studio/devlog/1567899/keysynth-studio-v11.
 - Updated the website with new project links and fixed layout and animation performance issues.
 - Updated `FAQs` with more common questions surrounding KeySynth Studio.
 - Updated `Kode Magazine` with new articles and news posts.